Port Chalmers: Dredging of the Victoria ship channel

-As Dunedin grew, and particularly with the increase in commerce that developed following the Otago Gold Rush of the 1860s, the merchants of Dunedin pushed for dredging of a channel to allow ocean-going vessels to reach the city's wharves.
-Though a contentious decision, it was agreed to dredge what became known as the Victoria Ship Channel along the north-western side of the harbor.
+As Dunedin grew, and particularly with the increase in commerce that developed following the Otago gold rush of the 1860s, the merchants of Dunedin pushed for dredging of a channel to allow ocean-going vessels to reach the city's wharves.
+Though a contentious decision, it was agreed to dredge what became known as the Victoria Ship Channel along the north-western side of the harbour.
 The channel was finally opened in 1881.
 The initial channel was narrow and shallow, and did not get off to an auspicious start, as the Union Steam Ship Company's SS Penguin, the first ship to use it, was temporarily grounded while using it.
 As finance allowed, the channel was gradually widened and deepened, and by 1907, twice as many ships were using Dunedin's wharves as used Port Chalmers.
 Compensating to some degree for the opening of the Victoria Ship Channel ship servicing and building industries developed in Port Chalmers while the adjacent Carey's Bay became a fishing port.

 The year 1882 saw the inauguration of New Zealand's refrigerated meat trade when the ship Dunedin left Port Chalmers with the first such cargo.

 David Alexander De Maus (1847–1925) operated a photography business in Port Chalmers and was known for his maritime photographs.
 In 1893 he was the first person in New Zealand to be prosecuted for selling an indecent photo (of a woman).
 It was possibly a reprint of a French academic study for artists that was legal in France.
 This conviction didn't stop him from being elected mayor of Port Chambers four times between 1899 and 1913.

 Servicing Antarctic exploration

 In November 1894 the port was host to the Antarctic, a Norwegian whaling and sealing ship soon to be credited with the first substantiated landing on the Antarctic continent.
 While docked in Port Chalmers for repairs and restocking, several of her crew refused to continue with the voyage, and four New Zealanders were recruited several days later at Stewart Island.

 During the heroic era of Antarctic exploration the Otago Harbour Board sought to attract subsequent explorers, extending generous hospitality by way of coal, food, and complimentary use of the harbour facilities.
 This dangled carrot drew Robert Falcon Scott, who visited with both the Discovery in December 1901 and his final doomed Terra Nova expedition to Antarctica in November 1910.
-It attracted Ernest Shackleton’s Nimrod and Endurance expeditions.
+It attracted Ernest Shackleton's Nimrod and Endurance expeditions.
 In 1916 Shackleton's damaged ship the Aurora was towed to Port Chalmers, repaired in Port and then returned to Antarctica.
 American Richard E. Byrd used Port Chalmers as the base for his Antarctic operations in 1928, Lincoln Ellsworth did likewise in 1933, and so did a number of other American, French and New Zealand explorers over the coming decades.